zhuoyous/Sentiment/README.md

 Results Summary:
 ----------------
-- Achieved up to 66% accuracy predicting stock direction using VWAP and sentiment.
+- Achieved up to around 70% accuracy predicting stock direction using VWAP and sentiment.
 - Sentiment shows predictive power over VWAP level, more than VWAP return.
 - ANOVA and correlation tests confirm the significance of sentiment signals.